SkirOwen/eutectic_finder/README.md

 `temp_k` is the temperature in Kelvin, (if not know, set -1).
 `exp_x` is the experimental molar fraction at en eutectic, (if not know, set -1).
 `cal_c` is the calculate molar fraction at en eutectic, (if not know, set -1).

+## License

+This code is under no license and thus not free to use.